bbustamente/CyberSecPortfolio/README.md

 Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
 In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.
-Log Events, System Stats and Metrics are all collected
+Log Events, System Stats and Metrics are all collected.
+One example would be an Auditbeat that would collect the user activity like identity breaches and malicious behavior.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: